 Below I have listed some of the capsule hotels I have personally stayed in and recommend:

 This is in a GREAT location – close to the hustle and bustle of Shinjuku and Shibuya so it’s perfect if you’ll be out late in this area in the evening.

 Also this is one of the only remaining geisha areas of Tokyo so you may see one wandering around the cobbled streets if you are lucky!!
 Make sure to check out the lovely Akagi shrine nearby if you have time.

 I have heard lots of great things about this place, the price is great at ¥3,900 and the location is perfect so I cannot wait to check it out next time I’m back in town!!

 Not only do they offer a simple and cheap alternative to other accommodation types available in Tokyo, but I definitely recommend it at least once in your life!

-If it is your first time to Tokyo and you are unsure of what to see and do, check out my article 24 hours in Tokyo for the perfect day taking in all of the cities best sites!
+If it is your first time in Tokyo and you are unsure of what to see and do, check out my article 24 hours in Tokyo for the perfect day taking in all of the cities best sites!

-Like this post?
+Like this post on Tokyo Capsule Hotels?
 Pin it for later!